Ireland's 'unbelievable' win over England can start new chapter of Irish cricket, says Niall O'Brien

 Ireland's stunning win over England at The Ageas Bowl could be the start of a "new chapter" for Irish cricket, according to Niall O'Brien.

-Centuries from Paul Stirling and Andy Balbirnie helped Ireland to just their second victory over England and, in overhauling the hosts' 328, they recorded the highest successful one-day international chase by a visiting team in England.
+Centuries from Paul Stirling and Andy Balbirnie helped Ireland to just their second victory over England and, in overhauling the hosts' 328, they recorded the highest successful ODI chase by a visiting team in England.

-While it was the more senior players who starred in the win, 20-year-old Harry Tector was there at the end, unbeaten on 29 from 26 balls, and O'Brien believes the win justifies the decision to stick with the younger players.
+While it was the more senior players who starred in the win, 20-year-old Harry Tector was there at the end, unbeaten on 29, and O'Brien believes the win justifies the decision to stick with the younger players.

-"That was unbelievable, I'm just so proud of those boys - not just the XI but the whole squad because they've had two tough defeats, beaten badly let's be brutally honest about it," the former Ireland wicketkeeper told Sky Sports.
+"That was unbelievable, I'm so proud of those boys - not just the XI but the whole squad because they've had two tough defeats, beaten badly, let's be brutally honest about it," the ex-Ireland wicketkeeper told Sky Sports.

 "But the way they've conducted themselves around the hotel, around the ground, they've trained their socks off, they've been a credit to Irish cricket and they deserve this.